HBM/node-jet/examples/todo/README.md

 ### Static file server and Jet Daemon

-First we will setup the webserver for static files and create a Jet Daemon:
+First I will setup the webserver for static files and create a Jet Daemon:

 ```javascript
 var jet = require('node-jet');